elymma/TFL-Travel-Dashboard-Dash-App/README.md

 ##### Did it meet the design choices?
 Yes, this chart allows the user to see the variation in usage for each travel mode over a chosen time period.
 ##### Strengths and weaknesses?
-* Strengths: the user can choose to display between one and eleven years of data and can compare usage between different travel modes.
+* Strengths: the user can choose to display between one and 12 years of data and can compare usage between different travel modes.
 * Weakness: when multiple non-consecutive years are chosen to be displayed (e.g. 2010, 2014 and 2018), they are joined by a straight line that does not accurately represent the usage over the unselected time period.
 This could be improved